 The University has Reimbursement, Credit and Security Agreements with several banks in regards to letters of credit supporting the variable rate debt.
 Those agreements contain certain restrictive financial covenants which, among other things, require the University to maintain expendable resources of at least 50% of outstanding long-term debt and to maintain a minimum debt service ratio of not less than 1.1:1 for the fiscal year.
-The University was in compliance with these financial covenant requirements at June 30, 2018.
-As of June 30, 2019, the University was in a violation of debt service coverage ratio covenants, but such violation was waived by the applicable banks.
+As of June 30, 2019, the University was in a violation of debt service coverage ratio covenant, but such violation was waived by the applicable banks.
+The University was in compliance with these financial covenant requirements at June 30, 2020.